QihuangZhang/CeLEry/tutorial/tutorial.md

 -   filename: the name of the model object to be saved to the path.

+##### Training Tips:  Tuning matters a lot!!

+Optimizing the parameters of our training algorithm is crucial for achieving the best performance.
+Let’s explore the key settings that you’ll need to tweak to improve the predictivity:

+###### Choosing the Right Batch Size
+Batch size is a critical determinant of your training process's success.
+While beginning with a batch size of 32 is conventional, we encourage experimenting with this figure.
+Should you encounter 'NA' errors, indicative of numerical instability, reducing the batch size to 8 may prove beneficial.
+Ultimately, the objective is to identify the optimal batch size that best suits the unique requirements of your specific scenario.

+> Try adding an option ' batch_size = 8 ' in your `Fit_layer()` function.

+###### Setting the Initial Learning Rate
+The initial learning rate effectively sets the pace of progress during your training regimen.
+Initiating the process with a learning rate of 0.1 enables the algorithm to undertake significant adjustments at the outset.
+Importantly, the algorithm is designed to intelligently reduce the learning rate if it detects excessive increases in loss, preventing overfitting and ensuring smoother convergence.
+This adaptive modification is regulated by the 'number error try' option (see below), which monitors the frequency of deteriorating loss metrics, adjusting the rate accordingly to optimize performance.

+> Try adding an option ' initial_learning_rate = 0.01 ' in your `Fit_layer()` function.

+###### Adjusting for Error Tries
+Speaking of error tries, this setting is your safeguard against the instable loss changes.
+Align this with the number of epochs you plan to run (given by option `num_epochs_max`).
+It helps to adjust our learning rate dynamically.

+> Try adding an option ' number_error_try = 60 ' in your `Fit_layer()` function.

 ##### Prediction

 Then, we apply the trained model to the query data to predict the